Monday, April 30, 2018

 Friday - chicken (probably chicken thighs)

-Hubby and I have lived with a smaller grocery budget before, feeding four kids and buying diapers...so I'm not going to worry about it, just forge on!
+Hubby and I have lived with a smaller grocery budget before, feeding four kids and buying diapers, so I'm not too worried about it this go round!

 Monday, April 23, 2018